-2711 Script Supervising (1)
+2743 Script Supervising (3)

 This course examines the role of the script supervisor in film production.
 Content emphasizes the importance of continuity for productions, script timing, reporting, script breakdown, and other tools of the trade.
-One lecture hour per week.
+Two lecture and two lab hours per week.